 FAQs

-What Are Internal Communications?
+What are Internal Communications?

 Internal communications are any information shared by the business to its employees or between departments and teams.
 Internal communications are vital to keeping employees engaged and informed.